 Androcymbium rechingeri, Bupleurum kakiskalae, Nepeta sphaciotica, Hypericum aciferum and Phoenix theophrasti are endemic (the latter subendemic) to the island of Crete, Greece.
 Their limited population size and a number of threats make them critically endangered, and in need of active conservation.
 Moreover, these plants are of Community priority according to the Directive 92/43/EEC.
-Genetic surveys using genetic markers rbcL and matK genes of cpDNA and internal transcribed spacers of ITS mDNA were undertaken to investigate genetic diversity within each species to provide genetic data for the conservation programme LIFE-Nature 2004: A Pilot Network of Plant Micro-Reserves in Western Crete (Chania Prefecture).
+Genetic surveys using genetic markers rbcL and matK genes of cpDNA and internal transcribed spacers of ITS nrDNA were undertaken to investigate genetic diversity within each species to provide genetic data for the conservation programme LIFE-Nature 2004: A Pilot Network of Plant Micro-Reserves in Western Crete (Chania Prefecture).
 PCR amplified products were used to analyze phylogenetic relationships among the species.
-No genetic variation was found at intraspecific level based on the cpDNA genes, however it was observed based on the ITS region in Hypericum aciferum and on the microsatellite loci developed in the frame of the present study in Nepeta sphaciotica.
+No genetic variation was found at intraspecific level based on the cpDNA genes, however it was observed based on the ITS region in Hypericum aciferum.
 The conservation status of these species has been evaluated and it is recommended that additional surveys using microsatellites loci must be performed in order to further evaluate the genetic diversity of the species.